sandeeplamb/God-Uses-Kubernetes/README.md

 ## Human-Environment-Variables

-These are the values inside the Pod containers which normally remains constant and hardly changes onces the container starts.
+These are the values inside the Pod containers which normally remains constant and hardly changes once the pod/container starts.

 We can define them in Deployment manifests.

-There is strong point to use them by GOD for human variables which God defines only once i.e. like date-of-birth, father_name, mother_name etc.
+There is strong point to use them by GOD  as some human-variables must be defined only once i.e. like date-of-birth, father_name, mother_name etc.

 ## Human-Secrets

-Kubernetes use secrets to store some secret info.
+Kubernetes use secrets to store secret info.

-Secrets can be mount inside a container using environment variables or volumes.
+Secrets can be mounted inside a container using environment variables or volumes.

 If you mount secrets as volumes, eventual change in secret will happen if after deployment you want to change the values of secrets.
 There is no need to delete the whole deployment.
-In case of God, humans These can be changed on the fly.

-God have more reasons to use them while deplpoying humans.
+In case of humans, God dont need to kill a person if he wants to change the luck, job, spouses, kids etc. He just need to update the config with new details and thats it.
+Person have now totally different chosen path.

 ## Human-ConfigMaps

 ConfigMaps unless environment variables are the values that one might want to change as per the needs during lifecycle of deployment.

-God might be using them and mount it using Volumes in a human Deployment.
+God will be mounting ConfigMaps using Volumes in a human Deployment.

+Very interesting property of ConfigMaps is the actual size of ConfigMap can not be more than 1MB.

+In case of human-deployment, we have seen that there is a limit on every circumstances, abilities that we can perform.

+Changing size of 1MB is not impossible but can be customised.
+And same with God, if he wants he can increase the capabilites of certain human.
+Just config management for him.

 ## Human-Deployment